darrendywang/darrendywang.github.io/aboutme.md

 1. put a clock with an alarm inside a sleep mask
 2. hook that up to an LED
 3. make the LED start getting brighter ~30 minutes before I want to wake up

+So basically a sunrise clock but one that functions as an eyemask